 We are asking youths around the world from every corner of the web to block out their bullies, erase the negative messages, and create a positive, safe digital space for themselves.

 We are asking youths to encourage and empower their friends to do the same!
 We will create a chain reaction that will erase cruelty, homophobia, LGBTQ discrimination, racism and online hatred.

 Students from the High School of Fashion Industries in New York City will be the inaugural group to get involved in #BlockItOutDay.
-It is our hope that thousands of schools will participate and join us in National Block It Out Day!
+It is our hope that thousands of schools will participate and join us on Block It Out Day!